Antique Chinese and Japanese Porcelain collector's help and info page

 Photo © Jan-Erik Nilsson, Coll., 2022

-Chinese Imari" is a decoration style with predominantly a dry iron red enamel highlighted with gilt applied on underglaze blue and white porcelain.
+Chinese Imari" is a decorative style primarily characterized by dry iron red enamel with gilt highlights, applied to underglaze blue and white porcelain.

-Its immediate source of inspiration is the Japanese aka-e (red painting) but could be traced back to the Chinese "Wanli wucai" immediately before that.
+Its immediate source of inspiration is the Japanese aka-e (red painting) but its immediate roots can be traced back to the Chinese "Wanli wucai"" before that.

 HOME